 Salt and Pepper*

 While sweet potatoes cook, thinly slice chives.
-Trim the snap peas.
+Trim beans.
 Pat salmon dry with paper towels, then season both sides with salt and pepper.

 Heat a large non-stick pan over medium-high heat.
-When hot, add 1 tbsp butter (dbl for 4 ppl), then snap peas.
-Cook, stirring occasionally, until snap peas are tender, 2-3 min.
+When hot, add 1/2 tbsp butter and 1/2 tbsp oil (dbl both for 4ppl), then beans and 1 tbsp water (dbl for 4 ppl).
+Cook, stirring occasionally, until beans are tender, 4-5 min.
 Season with salt and pepper.
-Transfer to a plate and cover to keep warm.
+Transfer to a large plate and cover to keep warm.

 Add 1/2 tbsp oil (dbl for 4 ppl), then salmon to the same pan.
-Pan-fry, until golden-brown and cooked through, 2-3 min per side.** Transfer to the plate with snap peas and cover to keep warm.
+Pan-fry, until golden-brown and cooked through, 2 min per side.** Transfer to the plate with beans and cover to keep warm.
 Add soy sauce, maple syrup and 2 tbsp water (dbl for 4 ppl) to the same pan.
-Stir together, until slightly thickened, 3-4 min.
+Stir together, until slightly thickened, 2-3 min.

 When sweet potatoes are done, drain and return potatoes to the same pot, off heat.
-Using a potato masher, mash in the sour cream, half the chives and 1 tbsp butter (dbl for 4 ppl) until smooth.
+Using a masher, mash in the sour cream and 1 tbsp butter (dbl for 4 ppl) until smooth.
 Season with salt and pepper.

-Divide snap peas, mashed sweet potatoes and salmon between plates.
+Toss beans with half the chives.
+Divide beans, mashed sweet potatoes and salmon between plates.
 Drizzle soy-maple glaze over salmon.
-Sprinkle remaining chives overtop.
+Sprinkle over remaining chives.